 Once you are ready to push your form changes live to the front end of your site, click “Publish.”

 Sending an Email

-An email action can be used to send an email to ANYONE after your form is submitted by a user.
+An email action can be used to send an email to ANYONE after a user submits your form.
 Simply use a different “To” email address to send to an admin, a user, or anyone else who needs a copy of the form submission.
 You can add as many email actions as you like to your form.

-If you have any issues with your form sending emails, please check this troubleshooting guide.
+Please check this troubleshooting guide if you have any issues with your form sending emails.

 Create your Email Action

 Click “Emails and Actions” to open your actions settings.

 Click the blue “Add” button to create a new action.

 Click “Email” to make your new action send an email.